1KBlockID/ios-blockidsdk/README.md

 ## Change Logs
 ### v1.10.60
 - Fixed issue related to scopes info evaluation by SDK and empty strings in Origin object
+- Fixed an issue with Sim binding work flow when QR code is scanned

 ### v1.10.51
 - Added code signed sdk